IsraelShowell/School-Course-Evaluation-Web-Application/README.md

 # V-1.10: (4-22-23-24)
 Evaluations now save the ID of the user who submitted it <br>
 Updated various functions to allow for smoother passing of variables and data <br>
+Using Flask sessions library to improve user experience and codebase

 # Version History:
 # V-1.20: (4-23-24)